vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

             Use propGetInt_\ () and friends to retrieve a parameter value.

-            The map is guaranteed to exist until filter destruction, so the plugin can hold references to strings without worry.
+            The map is guaranteed to exist only until the filter's "init" function returns.
+In other words, pointers returned by propGetData_\ () will not be usable in the filter's "getframe" and "free" functions.

          *out*
             Output parameter list. createFilter_\ () will add the output